What is PANDAS/PANS?

 - Sudden, acute onset of OCD.

 - Sleep disturbance or fatigue.

 PANDAS/PANS is a rare and lesser-known disorder, and doctors often mistake it for other conditions.
-The best way to get a diagnosis is to meet with a specialist.
-A doctor will make a clinical diagnosis based on testing for infectious triggers, together with signs, symptoms, medical history and laboratory findings that rule out other known neurological or medical disorders.
+Meeting with a specialist is the best way to get a diagnosis.
+A clinical diagnosis will be made by a doctor based on testing for active infections, as well as evaluating the signs, symptoms, medical history, and laboratory findings that rule out other known neurological or medical disorders.
 Providing a thorough medical history and description of symptoms can help aid the diagnosis.

 PANS criteria include sudden onset of obsessive-compulsive disorder (OCD) or severely restricted food intake.
 Two of the following seven criteria are also required to make a diagnosis:

 - Motor or sensory abnormalities including tics or involuntary movements.